opendocsg/slw-judgments-backfill/2010_SGHC_217/report.md

 56     I will now deal with the Ngs’ submissions that Hat was not seeking to receive good title to Villa 2, relying on the e-mails sent between Bolliger and Samuel, especially Samuel’s responses (see above

-at [12] and [14]). [note: 97] I am of the view that these e-mails have little or no evidential value, insofar they are relied on to show that there was no requirement under the Agreement to transfer good title, as they would not have been probative of the objective intentions of the parties since they were not sent or copied to the Ngs at the time of the transaction (see generally _Zurich Insurance (Singapore) Pte Ltd v B-Gold Interior Design & Construction Pte Ltd_ [2008] 3 SLR(R) 1029 at [131]).
+at [12] and [14]). [note: 97] I am of the view that these e-mails have little or no evidential value, insofar they are relied on to show that there was no requirement under the Agreement to transfer good title, as they would not have been probative of the objective intentions of the parties since they were not sent or copied to the Ngs at the time of the transaction (see generally _Zurich Insurance (Singapore) Pte Ltd v B-Gold Interior Design & Construction Pte Ltd_ <span class="citation">[2008] 3 SLR(R) 1029</span> at [131]).
 Similarly, given that these e-mails were not made known to the Ngs, I do not think that it can be relied on to constitute any waiver, estoppel or acceptance by Hat.

 **_Who is to complete the transfer of Villa 2 now?_**